 Mobile Procedure Viewer

 Skytek is developing the second generation of mobiPV project with the European Space Agency (ESA).
-The MobiPV project brings IPV to a smartphone to allow greater mobility and flexibility for the astronauts.
+The mobiPV provides astronauts with a mobile device-based tool for viewing and executing procedures and checklists.

 For information, see NASA.